jeremymailen/kotlinter-gradle/README.md

 ### Custom Rules

-You can add custom ktlint RuleSets using the `kotlinter` dependency configuration:
+You can add custom ktlint RuleSets using the `buildscript` classpath:

 <details open>
 <summary>Kotlin</summary>